fbpx

 1. Arabis

 Arabis is a lovely flowering perennial groundcover to plant with your tulips.
 This plant tends to bloom at the same time as many tulips, creating a beautiful backdrop to your living tulip bouquet in the landscape.
-Also called rock cress, this plant is available mainly in shades of white, pink, and purple.
+Also called rock cress, this plant is available mainly in white, pink, and purple shades.

 2. Aubrieta